 by Nan S. Russell

-Receive a copy of 21 Winning Career Tips (a free download) at http://www.winningcareertips.com.
+Sign up to receive Nan's free biweekly eColumn at http://www.winningatworking.com.
 Nan Russell has spent over twenty years in management, most recently with QVC as a Vice President.
 She has held leadership positions in Human Resource Development, Communication, Marketing and line Management.
 Nan has a B.A. from Stanford University and M.A. from the University of Michigan.
 Currently working on her first book, Winning at Working: 10 Lessons Shared, Nan is a columnist, writer and speaker.
 Visit

 Page - PeopleOfFaith.com - Visitor

 2004 People of Faith